 While these do fall in the “keeper” category, given the choice, I’d probably pick the next pan over them.

-Right now this 5 x 7 Le Creuset baking dish (affiliate link) is the most used dish in our house.
+Right now this 7 x 5 Le Creuset baking dish (affiliate link) is the most used dish in our house.
 According to Amazon, with the handles, it’s full measurements are 8.5 x 5 x 1.8 inches.

-It’s great for reheating one or two servings of leftovers and for cooking those small frozen meals where the box states “don’t cook in a toaster oven.”
+It’s great for reheating one or two servings of leftovers and for cooking those small frozen meals where the box states the container for the food should not be used in a toaster oven.
 We just pry the food out of its container and plop it in the baking dish.

-I purchased it to test a special reader requested creamy potato recipe that we’ll be sharing next month.
+I purchased it to test this special reader requested recipe for Toaster Oven Potatoes Au Gratin For Two.

 Toaster Oven Tip #157